 Tick this box if you would like protected categories and their products to display in navigation menus.
 This works for products and categories that you have added to the menu via the ‘Products’ and ‘Protect Categories’ section in Appearance -> Menus – it does not work if you have added them as ‘Custom Links’.

 Please note that unticking these boxes only affects the visibility of protected categories and products for users who have not yet entered the correct password.
 Once a user has entered the correct password, the category will be ‘unlocked’ to them and will display on the main store page and in the menu for that user, regardless of whether these boxes are ticked.

 Password Expires After

 Enter a whole number of days, after which the password will expire.
+This works by adding a cookie in the user’s browser.
+The minimum cookie expiry period is 1 day and the maximum is 9999.
 On entering a correct password, users will be able to access the category for the set number of days without having to re-enter a password.

 Ticking this box will automatically add ‘Protected:’ or ‘Private:’ before the name of the category and its products, wherever it appears on the website.
 For example, if you have a password protected product category called ‘Shop’ then it will display as ‘Protected: Shop’; and if you have a private category called ‘Shop’ then it will display as ‘Private: Shop’.